Setting Up a Server

 Typically you'd add some cookie to user's browser to store their ID at least.
 I have gone to great lengths to avoid it yet make it work without it, so that I can have truly anonymous demo running at vrspace.org, but that's really a special case.

-RE: Setting Up a Server - Added by Dave King about 2 years ago
+RE: Setting Up a Server - Added by Dave King almost 3 years ago

 Thanks very much for your detailed reply, really appreciate it.